Here are some common questions about TableTop Networking.

 Feel free to bring your water bottle, or specialty drinks for personal consumption.

-If you are in the food or drinks business, please do not bring samples as a participant – instead contact us about sponsorship opportunities.
+If you are in the food or drinks business, please do not bring samples as a participant – instead contact us about sponsorship opportunities as only Hosts & Sponsors are allowed to bring anything other than business cards.

 What can I expect by attending TableTop Networking and why does everyone say to just bring 50 business cards?